Jason Delay Preview, Player Props: Pirates vs. Braves

 Jason Delay At The Plate

-- He has hit a home run in one of 50 games, and in 0.6% of his plate appearances.
+- He has homered in one of 50 games, and in 0.6% of his plate appearances.

-- In 22.0% of his games this year, Delay has driven in at least one run.
-In four of those games (8.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.